jewettaij/moltemplate/doc/doc_genpoly_lt.md

                    appears in this file, a cut is made between monomers i-1 and i (Indexing begins at 0, so a value of 1 corresponds to a cut between the first and second monomers.)
-                   A separate polymer object will be created for each polymer, and an integer suffix will be added to the name, to distinguish them from each other.
+                   A separate molecule object will be created for each polymer, and an integer suffix will be added to each name, to distinguish them from each other.
 (Each of these polymers will be part of a larger object defined by this program.
 Instantiating that object will create all of the